dstc7-track1/sentence-selection/README.md

 This challenge is offered with two goal oriented dialog datasets, used in 5 subtasks.
 A participant may participate in one, several, or all the subtasks.
-A full description of the track is available [here](http://workshop.colips.org/dstc7/proposals/DSTC%207%20Task%20Description%20-%20NOESIS_final.pdf "here").<br>
+A full description of the track is available [here](http://workshop.colips.org/dstc7/proposals/DSTC%207%20Task%20Description%20-%20NOESIS_final.pdf "here").
 ***Please visit this webpage often to remain updated about baseline results and more material.***

 ### Ubuntu dataset